Setting up your new home

 |Utilities/phone connection||$150-$200||This will vary depending on the provider.|

 |Furniture and household items||$500-$1500||This cost assumes that whitegoods (e.g. refrigerator, washing machine etc.) are included.
 Always check with your landlord or renting agent if whitegoods are included; if not, you will need to purchase these items yourself.|

-Part of becoming a grown-up usually includes responsibilities like paying rent, bills, buying your own food and making sure you have transport to get around.
+Living independently as an adult includes responsibilities like paying rent, bills, buying your own food and making sure you have transport to get around.
 Mind that the estimated costs below may also vary depending on whether you are frugal or a big spender.

 |The campus you attend and the type of accommodation you are living in will affect the price.|

 |Electricity, gas and water||$35-$140||Different utility providers charge different rates.|

 Mobile phone bills will vary depending on the plan you have.

 |Car costs include registration, insurance, fuel, parking, and maintenance.|